 If the panels have an excess of produced electricity, a couple of things could happen, based on the type of solar panel system you have.
 You could be paid an agreed feed-in tariff, or the energy may be stored in a battery or generator system to be used in emergency situations.

-There are optimal conditions for solar panels.
+There are optimal conditions for solar panels in South Africa.
 They function at their peak when they’re pointed north, facing the sun directly, and at an angle that’s not shadowed or sheltered by trees.
 The climate and geographic area also affect the working ability of solar panels.

 What are solar panels made of?